MarianoOG/Lesson-Notes-Secure-and-Private-AI/60DaysOfUdacity.md

 # #60DaysOfUdacity

 This is one of the initiatives of the course, it consist on doing something related to the course at least 30 minutes during 60 days.

+### What did I learned from this challenge

-This course was really hard to complete and follow acordingly becuase of personal and familiar problems however work had been done and I pushed to continue on it until a point that makes sense.
-And also keep
+This challenge was really hard to complete and follow becuase of personal and familiar problems.
+I pushed myself to continue on it until a point that makes sense but to be honest I didn't fully enjoyed some parts of it.

+I discovered that I don't really like daily challenges.
+It demotivates me instead of helping me.
+It stops creativity for me, because it feels like you can only do a really small subset of things instead of going all-in.
+Also I work better with massive marathons and long breaks.
+This means I can get completly obssed with certain topic for a week or two and then leave it resting for a while.
+I can't really do 30 min each day.
+When I want to go deeper, it feels restrictive and when I don't want to do anything, it feels impositive.

+Practice is always king.
+I rushed into watching the videos at the begging and complete the course really quick but later on discovered several holes in my understanding because of it.
+The challenge helped me to go back on some things that without a plan I will never revisit and therefore not getting the whole idea.

+Privacy is important but not my topic.
+Unfortunatelly it was not a topic that I loved.
+It was interesting to learn but not to keep.
+Since the course started I have been programming almost dialy but in unrelated things.
+So I discovered myself in my long-term interests and realize privacy is not one of them.

 ## Day 1